Corona emergency brake: SPD politician reaps criticism after statement on curfew – and is “massively threatened”

 Corona emergency brake: curfew polarized – FDP wants to sue

-Several politicians had questioned the legality of the decision.
+Several politicians had them Legality of the decision questioned.
 AfD and left signaled a general rejection of the federal plans, FDP leader Christian Lindner announced proposals to make the law “constitutional”.
 The FDP will go to the Federal Constitutional Court if it is not addressed.
 Chancellor Merkel defended the plans.
 Other states had implemented such measures “in some cases considerably more restrictively”.
 “The point is to reduce the number of people visiting in the evening from one place to another – incidentally also using local public transport.”
 The advantages outweigh the rest.

 Legal scholars rate night exit restrictions differently.
 In the Bundestag hearing, the lawyers had different opinions on this.
 According to the Berlin physicist Kai Nagel, such a restriction can noticeably reduce the spread of the coronavirus.
 But instead of banning exits across the board in the evening, Nagel pleaded in the hearing to only ban exits for private visits indoors – around the clock.